 In autumn 2019, the Budget was delayed until 11 March 2020, largely due to the December 2019 general election and uncertainty over Brexit.

 Again, Chancellor Rishi Sunak was widely expected to announce an autumn Budget in 2020; however, a wave of coronavirus cases has forced this to be delayed until March 2021.

 What does a delayed Budget mean for businesses, employers and local authorities?

-A delayed Budget has significant implications for businesses, employers and local authorities because planning for the year ahead is heavily based on the terms outlined by the chancellor.
+A delayed Budget has significant implications for businesses, employers and local authorities because planning for the year ahead is heavily based on the terms outlined.

 Changes in employment laws or those affecting payroll take time to implement.
-Consequently, any delay in budgetary announcements means that businesses have less time to react and ensure they are ready and compliant.
+Consequently, any delay means that businesses have less time to react and ensure they are ready and compliant.

 A delayed Budget is not just a source of pain for payrollers, however.
 The UK Budget is also key for local authorities – e.g. councils – as it allows them to plan their internal budget.
 As a result, any delay also affects their financial planning.